-number" of 500 physical therapists in the strategy document for 2020 is likely to increase to 800-850 with graduate students.54 Due to the difficult teaching and the high placement rate (e.g. due to the possibility of mobility in the Faculty of Medicine) only 60-70% of enrolled applicants complete their studies.
+By 2022, a total of 288 places have been announced for undergraduate programs in physical medicine and rehabilitation.53 "In previous years, the number of places would be less.
+In the last 3 years (taking into account the placement), probably 250-300 students would have graduated"; accordingly, the "set number" of 500 physical therapists in the strategy document for 2020 is likely to increase to 800-850 with graduate students.54 Due to the difficult teaching and the high placement rate (e.g. due to the possibility of mobility in the Faculty of Medicine) only 60-70% of enrolled applicants complete their studies.

-In 2017-2022, the process of intensive training of specialists was implemented with the financial support of USAID.
-In cooperation with Tbilisi State Medical University and CIL, PFID organized the development and teaching of postgraduate rehabilitation education and professional development programs by Emory University experts.
+In 2017-2022, the process of intensive training of specialists was implemented by the US NGO Partners for International Development (PFID) with the financial support of USAID.
+In cooperation with Tbilisi State Medical University, PFID organized the development and teaching of postgraduate rehabilitation education and professional development programs by Emory University experts.
 More than 300 physical therapy, occupational therapy, speech therapy and orthotics-prosthetics specialists were trained within the training cycle.
 One of the main directions of the course was the study of the work of the multidisciplinary team and their competencies (including overlapping) in the workplace, with practice on patients in real situations.
 Nurses employed in rehabilitation also underwent preparations.
-In addition, 25 specialists were trained in a 3-month clinical instructor (ToT) program, during which they assisted American instructors and participated in coteaching.
+In addition, 25 specialists were trained in a 3-month clinical instructor (ToT) program, during which they assisted American instructors and participated in co-teaching.
 Currently, they are actively involved in the process of academic teaching.